-- I. Master's degree from an accredited institution. - 2.
-The applicant must have an undergraduate grade point average of 3.5 on a four-point scale.
-The applicant with a master's degree or its equivalent must have a minimum overall grade point average of 3.5 (on a scale of A=4.0) in graduate work. - 3.
+- I. Baccalaureate or master's degree from an accredited institution. - 2.
+The applicant must have an undergraduate grade point average of 3.2 on a 4.0 scale.
+The applicant with a master's degree or its equivalent must have a minimum overall grade point average of 3.5 (on a scale of A=4.0) in graduate work.

+- 3. Undergraduate course prerequisites include the following courses: life sciences (6 s.h.), physical sciences (3 s.h.), behavioral sciences (6 s.h.), English (3 s.h.), mathematics (3 s.h.), statistics (3 s.h.), anatomy and physiology (3 s.h.), introduction to audiology (3 s.h.), speech and hearing sciences (3 s.h.), language development (3 s.h.).
+Other courses in communication sciences and disorders are strongly encouraged. - 4.
 Graduate Record Examination within five years.
-A minimum score of I500 will be required for consideration of admission.
+A minimum score of I000 (Verbal and Quantitative subtests) will be required for consideration of admission.
 Graduate Record Examination is waived as an entrance requirement for Merit Scholars at East Carolina University if other criteria are met.
-Merit Scholars at East Carolina University will receive automatic admission to 3 of the 6 class places if application is completed before their senior year of their baccalaureate program. - 4.
-Three letters of recommendation, at least two from faculty of the college(s) or university(s) previously attended. - 5.
+Merit Scholars at East Carolina University will receive automatic admission to 3 of the 6 class places if application is completed before their senior year of their baccalaureate program. - 5.
+Three (3) letters of recommendation, at least two from faculty of the college(s) or university(s) previously attended. - 6.
 Interview